akka/akka/akka-docs/rst/java/lambda-persistence.rst

 class instead of ``AbstractPersistentActor`` on the sending side.
 It takes care of re-sending messages when they have not been confirmed within a configurable timeout.

-The state of the sending actor, including which messages that have been sent and still not been confirmed by the recepient, must be persistent so that it can survive a crash of the sending actor or JVM.
+The state of the sending actor, including which messages have been sent that have not been confirmed by the recepient must be persistent so that it can survive a crash of the sending actor or JVM.
 The ``AbstractPersistentActorWithAtLeastOnceDelivery`` class does not persist anything by itself.
 It is your responsibility to persist the intent that a message is sent and that a confirmation has been received.

 .. note::

-  At-least-once delivery implies that original message send order is not always preserved and the destination may receive duplicate messages.
-That means that the semantics do not match those of a normal :class:`ActorRef` send operation:
+  At-least-once delivery implies that original message send order is not always preserved, and the destination may receive duplicate messages.
+Semantics do not match those of a normal :class:`ActorRef` send operation:

   * it is not at-most-once delivery